Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Related Works

 \subsection{Heterogeneous Multi-Robot Systems}

 HMRS leverages diverse agent capabilities to address complex tasks.
 One of the earliest works in this area is Parker's ALLIANCE architecture \cite{firsthmrs}, which introduced fault-tolerant behavior-based coordination.
 Follow-up studies examined distributed task allocation and coordination \cite{iocchi2003distributed,MRTA,notomista2019optimal}.
-Recent methods also integrate deep Multi-Agent Reinforcement Learning (MARL) to improve scalability and adaptability in decentralized settings \cite{hetero_multiagent_tro}.
-Beyond these approaches, mapping frameworks in HMRS (shared-SLAM \cite{sharedslam,lamp2}, also MARL \cite{MARLreview,MARL}) have enabled teams of robots to maintain consistent global spatial representations.
-However, such systems mainly facilitate spatial alignment and navigation, while high-level semantic reasoning and flexible multi-stage task planning typically require additional manual programming \cite{semanticmapreview,semanticmapreview2}.
+More recently, deep Multi-Agent Reinforcement Learning (MARL) has been explored to improve scalability and adaptability in decentralized settings \cite{hetero_multiagent_tro, MARLreview, MARL, chen2025target}, particularly for navigation and search tasks.

-In contrast, our hierarchical MA-LLM framework directly bridges high-level task decomposition, semantic-aware navigation, and low-level manipulation.
-By leveraging LLM and VLM for reasoning and perception, our system interprets complex instructions, dynamically allocates tasks, and enables modular semantic navigation and manipulation among heterogeneous agents.
-This approach offers greater flexibility for multi-robot cooperation, efficiently addressing challenges that are cumbersome or impractical for previous methods, particularly in scenarios requiring complex reasoning and adaptive coordination.
+Beyond these approaches, mapping frameworks in HMRS (e.g., shared-SLAM \cite{sharedslam,lamp2}) have enabled teams of robots to maintain consistent global spatial representations.
+However, such systems mainly facilitate spatial alignment and navigation, still rely on manually defined rules or domain knowledge \cite{semanticmapreview,semanticmapreview2}.
+Although such methods can address navigation and search at the local policy level, they remain limited in semantic reasoning and compositional planning, whereas our framework explicitly leverages LLMs and VLMs to bridge global semantic reasoning with low-level execution.